Amalfi-Festival/amalfi-festival-org/index.md

 More than a series of concerts, the festival is a vibrant international community that brings together musicians, artists, writers and guests from a wide range of countries to interact and learn from each other while engaged in the creative process, taking inspiration from the breathtaking surroundings.
 A uniquely collaborative and supportive environment is essential to the Amalfi experience.

-In their free time, participants take excursions and enjoy meals together, spend time on the beach, and in this close-knit community form long-lasting friendships and invaluable professional associations.
+Beyond their individual achievements, in this close-knit community festival participants form long-lasting friendships and invaluable professional associations.
 The Amalfi experience lasts a lifetime!
 </div>
 </div>
 </section>